ipa-fmw-ak/jenkins_setup/README.md

 * Check **enable security**
 * Check **Jenkins's own user database** under **Access Control/Security Realm**.
 And check **Allow users to sign up**.
 * Set **Authorization** to **Project-based Matrix Authorization Strategy**.
-* dd an admin-user and give him all rights.
+* Add an admin-user and give him all rights.
 * Add an anonymous-group and an authenticated-group and give them rights according to the screentshot.

 ## 3.2 Manage Jenkins